Article One of the United States Constitution: Section 5: Procedure

-Clause 1: Electoral judgement; Quorum
+Clause 1: Electoral judgement; quorum

 Section Five states that a majority of each House constitutes a quorum to do business; a smaller number may adjourn the House or compel the attendance of absent members.
 In practice, the quorum requirement is not followed, as a quorum is assumed to be present unless a quorum call, requested by a member, proves otherwise.
 Rarely do members ask for quorum calls to demonstrate the absence of a quorum; more often, they use the quorum call as a delaying tactic.
 This clause also states that each House is the judge of the elections, returns and the qualifications of its own members.
-This power was used during the Reconstruction Era when the Republican Party's members refused to seat the Southern states Democratic Party's members in each Houses.
+This power means that the Senate or House can conduct an investigation of an election when the losing candidate present a petition, and have the power to exclude the member if the Senate or House has judged that the election had irregularities.
+An example of this power being used was in 1974 when the Senate voted to declare the New Hampshire Senate seat vacant due to alleged irregularities during the 1974 United States Senate election in New Hampshire.
+However, the power to disqualify duly elected members is not absolute.
+The Supreme Court ruled in the case Powell v.
+McCormack (1969) that the House of Representatives can only exclude duly elected members for only reasons in the Qualification of Members Clause.

 Sometimes, unqualified individuals have been admitted to Congress.
 For instance, the Senate once admitted John Henry Eaton, a twenty-eight-year-old, in 1818 (the admission was inadvertent, as Eaton's birth date was unclear at the time).
 In 1934, a twenty-nine-year-old, Rush Holt, was elected to the Senate; he agreed to wait six months, until his thirtieth birthday, to take the oath.
 The Senate ruled in that case that the age requirement applied as of the date of the taking of the oath, not the date of election.

 Clause 2: Rules

-Each House can determine its own Rules (assuming a quorum is present), and may punish any of its members.
+Each house can determine its own rules (assuming a quorum is present), and may punish any of its members.
 A two-thirds vote is necessary to expel a member.
 Section 5, Clause 2 does not provide specific guidance to each House regarding when and how each House may change its rules, leaving details to the respective chambers.

 Clause 3: Record of proceedings

-Each House must keep and publish a Journal, though it may choose to keep any part of the Journal secret.
-The proceedings of the House are recorded in the Journal; if one-fifth of those present (assuming a quorum is present) request it, the votes of the members on a particular question must also be entered.
+Each house must keep and publish a journal, though it may choose to keep any part of the Journal secret.
+The proceedings of the House are recorded in the journal; if one-fifth of those present (assuming a quorum is present) request it, the votes of the members on a particular question must also be entered.